Lansinoh Moms' Club

 How long should my baby nurse each time?

 The good news is that you don’t need to watch the clock – just your baby.
 Look for hunger cues such as your baby sucking their fingers or hands, making smacking noises with their mouth or rooting around looking for something to latch onto.
 Crying is a late sign of hunger.
-It is difficult to latch a crying baby, so be aware of these cues so you can address your baby’s needs before this happens.
+It is difficult to latch a crying baby, so it can be helpful to keep these cues in mind, such as stirring, mouth opening, turning their head, rooting, or putting their hand to their mouth.

 We recommend not to time feedings but rather feed on cue and watch for when your baby acts full and stops feeding on their own.
-Sometimes babies nurse and then pause to take a little rest.
-This is normal, and it does not always mean they are ready to stop.
+Sometimes babies nurse and then pause to take a break while feeding.
+This is normal, and it doesn't necessarily mean they're ready to stop.
 Offer the baby your breast again to see if she still wants to nurse.

 Sometimes early on when babies are still very sleepy, they get comfortable and fall asleep soon after starting to feed.
 This is caused by Oxytocin, the hormone responsible for let-down and providing that wonderful feeling of relaxation to you and your baby.
 If this happens, gently wake baby up and continue to nurse.
 Sometimes unlatching the baby to burp and then re-latching can rouse the baby.
 You can also remove some clothing so they are not too warm and cozy.

 Do I need to switch breasts during the feeding?

-If baby is still nursing, no need to stop and switch breasts.
+If your baby is nursing and seems content, there’s no need to stop and switch breasts.
+A baby that is content at the breast seems relaxed.
 But if it appears that they are still hungry after eating from one breast, offer your second breast until they are full.
-If you don’t switch, remember to alternate breasts when feeding next.
+If you don’t switch sides during the feed, offer the other breast first on the next feed.
+This will help to build your milk supply in both breasts.